Responsible Gambling Guide for Aussies

 Set Deposit Limits

 You should set weekly or monthly deposit limits.
 The amount you will set should be the money you can afford to lose.
-This will help you monitor the amount you've spent on gambling and it's an easier way of incurring a great money loss.
+It will help you monitor the amount you've spent on gambling, and it's an easier way of incurring a significant money loss.

 Stick to a Bankroll Budget

 Sticking to your bankroll budget doesn't necessarily imply staying within it.
 Instead, it implies that you should never place a wager worth more than your daily spending limit.
-If you have trouble with this, you might need to set up procedures to prevent yourself from obtaining extra funds.
+If you have trouble with this, you may need to establish procedures to prevent yourself.

 Never Chase Losses